 Presenter: Greg Murphy, Head of Research, Pace Library NYC Join us to learn how the Pace libraries can help you with citation analysis.
 The library service tries to take some of the complication out of this area by helping to assemble potential talking points for your Tenure and/or Promotion portfolio.
 We can also help save you time by gathering statistics on journal rankings and article level data.
 This session is open to all Pace Faculty but it is geared to those applying for Tenure and/or Promotion in September 2022.
-You Can Help a Student, Part Two Presentation - You Can Help a Student, Part Two (PDF) Zoom | February 11, 2022 1:00 p.m. to 2:00 p.m.
+You Can Help a Student, Part Two February 11, 2022 Presentation - You Can Help a Student, Part Two (PDF) What Will the Classroom of the Future be Like?